-MARNING: Risk of fatal injury from explosion of flammable gases.
+WARNING: Risk of fatal Injury from explosion of flammable gases.

-- Installation, connection of the fuel supply and flue pipe, commissioning, connection of the electrical power supply, servicing and repair may only be carried out by an authorized heating engineer. - Any work on gas piping components may only be carried out by an authorized gas installer.
+- Installation, connection of the fuel supply and flue pipe, commissioning, connection of the electrical power supply, servicing and repair may only be carried out by an authorized heating engineer. - Any work on gas-carrying components may only be carried out by an authorized gas installer.

-The local regulations regarding minimum pressure detectors, maximum relief valves and lowe water safety cutouts must be observed.
+The local regulations regarding minimum pressure detectors and low water safety cutouts must be observed.
 Installation and operation must comply with the device manufacturer's technical documentation.